Nobel Prize season arrives amid war, nuclear fears, hunger

 Ethiopian Prime Minister Abiy Ahmed won in 2019 for making peace with neighboring Eritrea.
 A year later a largely ethnic conflict erupted in the country’s Tigray region.
 Some accuse Abiy of stoking the tensions, which have resulted in widespread atrocities.
 Critics have called for his Nobel to be revoked and the Nobel committee has issued a rare admonition to him.

-The Myanmar activist Aung San Suu Kyi won the peace prize in 1991 while being under house arrest for her opposition to military rule.
-Decades later, she was seen as failing in a leadership role to stop atrocities committed by the military against the country’s mostly Muslim Rohingya minority.
+The Myanmar activist Aung San Suu Kyi won in 1991 for her opposition to military rule but decades later has been viewed as failing to oppose atrocities committed against the mostly Muslim Rohingya minority.

-The Nobel committee has sometimes not awarded a peace prize at all.
+In some years, no peace prize has been awarded.
 It paused them during World War I, except to honor the International Committee of the Red Cross in 1917.
 It didn’t hand out any from 1939 to 1943 due to World War II.
 In 1948, the year Gandhi died, the Norwegian Nobel Committee made no award, citing a lack of a suitable living candidate.

 The peace prize also does not always confer protection.